wandb/docs/docs/guides/technical-faq/setup.md

 #### Some use-cases where you can use [`wandb sync`](../../ref/cli/wandb-sync.md)

 * If you don’t have internet.
-* If you need to fully disable things.
+* If you need to fully turn off things.
 * To sync your run later due to any reason.
 For instance: if you want to avoid using resources on a training machine.

 ### Does this only work for Python?